schmidtjoeyu/sublime_diagram_plugin/README.md

 * Java (download from java.sun.com)
 * Graphviz (I recommend "homebrew" on the Mac)
-* Add Java and Graphviz environment variables
+* Add Java and Graphviz to Environment Variables
 * Sublime Text 2 or 3
-* Sublime Text -> preferences -> package control -> add repository:
+* Sublime Text -> Preferences -> Package Control -> Add Repository
-* Sublime Text -> preferences -> package control -> install package:
+* Sublime Text -> Preferences -> Package Control -> Install Package: PlantUmlDiagrams

 To install, just put a checkout of this project into your Packages directory in Sublime Text.